Blasanka/mobile_apps_privacy_policies/SA.md

 ## Vocab: Privacy policy

-Welcome to the Shares Assistant app for Android!
+Welcome to the Vocab the word reminder app for Android!

 This is an simple mobile Android app developed by B Liyanage Asanka to Vocabulary saving and listing for reminding later.
 The app is also available on Google Play.